CastillaLab/Plant-eDNA/README.md

 ### SCRIPTS

+#### WITHIN-LAKE PLANT COMMUNITY DIVERSITY
+This folder contains the script used to analyze the relationship between distance to shoreline and alpha diversity (i.e., species richness and Shannon-Wiener diversity index) and reproduce Figure 1.

 #### ALPHA DIVERSITY

 - **ALPHA DIVERSITY COMPARISON ACROSS PLANT COMMUNITIES**: This folder contains the script used to compare species richness and Shannon-Wiener diversity indices across terrestrial, wetland, and aquatic plant communities from 22 study lakes.